orbitalair/Ch32v003_demos/README.md

 # Additional libraries

-1.  lib_i2c from here:
+1.  lib_i2c from here:  https://github.com/ADBeta/CH32V000x-lib_i2c
 Simply copy the .h and .c file to the project folder.
 2. the ssd1306_i2c.h and ssd1306.h files.
 I have modified the ssd1306_i2c.h
-to use the lib_i2c and not initialise the i2c bus again.
+to use the lib_i2c and not initialise the i2c bus again.  font_8x8.h is copied over also.
 3. ch32v003_touch.h
 I copied the touch header from the adc touch project to this location.